Andrew W.K.: 2009–2019: 55 Cadillac, You're Not Alone and other releases

-2020–present: Napalm Records, Babalon, and current ventures
+2020–present: Napalm Records, God Is Partying, and current ventures

 In October 2020, Andrew W.K. signed with Napalm Records and announced that he was working on a new album.
 The lead single "Babalon" was released on February 17, 2021.
 "Babalon" was announced via a Napalm Records press release and made available for limited pre-order on the Napalm Records and Andrew W.K. stores as a 7" vinyl with the instrumental B-Side "The Party Gods".
 The release, limited to 393 copies, marked a departure from Andrew W.K.'s traditionally positive and uplifting themes, and features "swinging drums and a sinister guitar riff opening the track's hellish gates."

-On May 6, 2021, Andrew W.K. announced that his sixth studio album, God Is Partying, was to be released on September 10, 2021.
+Andrew W.K.'s sixth studio album, God Is Partying, was released on September 10, 2021.
 Co-produced by long-time recording partner Ted Young, the nine-track album features W.K. performing all instruments.
 The announcement was accompanied by the release of a new single, "I'm in Heaven".
 On July 14, 2021, the video for "Everybody Sins" was released and features an appearance by Kat Dennings.
 In September 2021, the album God Is Partying was released alongside the single "Stay True To Your Heart".

-Shortly after the release of the album, W.K. delayed upcoming shows and deleted his website and social media pages with no explanation, his label also remaining quiet on what was happening.
+Shortly after the release of the album, W.K. delayed upcoming shows and deleted his website and social media pages with no explanation; his label also remained quiet on what was happening.